webrecorder/browsertrix-crawler/README.md

       --extraHops                           Number of extra 'hops' to follow, be yond the current scope
                                                            [number] [default: 0]
-      --limit                               Limit crawl to this number of pages [number] [default: 0]
+      --pageLimit, --limit                  Limit crawl to this number of pages [number] [default: 0]
+      --maxPageLimit                        Maximum pages to crawl, overriding
+                                            pageLimit if both are set
+                                                           [number] [default: 0]
       --pageLoadTimeout, --timeout          Timeout for each page to load (in se conds)        [number] [default: 90]